-Weather is warm but it will not stay that way forever and NOW is the time to get ready for winter.
+The weather is warm but it will not stay that way forever and NOW is the time to get ready for winter.
 By prepping for winter while the weather is warm.
 You will be more comfortable while you work and reduce risk of an early storm leading to trouble.
-We don’t have much time left.
-While you are at it you may wanna hang the Christmas lights.
-Then when the time comes you won’t need to hang them.

 To prepare for a harsh winter you should start with an emergency kit.